-Ek Haseena Thi Ek Deewana Tha Review
+Ek Haseena Thi Ek Deewana Tha Hindi Movie

 You don't care if the lad in Zorro's leftover clothes shows up to rescue the drowning girl like Tarzan, swinging from a wire (yes!
 In the middle of nowhere!).
 And before you know it, he is kissing the girl in the name of CPR.
 The girl come to, but only laugh giddily at her best friend who was fixing a broken down car.

 These are three main characters in the film.
 Natasha, the 'haseena', Zorro aka Dev aka the 'deewana' and Natasha's best friend Sunny (played by Upen Patel).
 This film will make you feel sorry for Upen Patel and that is a brand new feeling because he has not made any amazing career choices.

 The haseena cannot help lusting after the deewana.
 And you must be forewarned that you will see an elaborate and unintentionally hilarious love-making scene on a horse.

 'Come ride with me'

 'You were once the best rider on this estate.'

 And that's all it takes for her impossible high heels to come off and with them, the long flowy skirt comes off too, and she's perched in front of the deewana, riding through the wilderness while he's kissing her bare back, and then in a gymnastic gesture, she turns around to face him and the poor horse continues trotting through the woods...